Accredited Watch Maker in Lewes

 Watch Repair in our Lewes Showroom

-• Replacement watch glasses on all types on a watch.
+• Replacement of watch glasses on most types of watch.

 • Button (crown) and stem replacement.

-The major advantage for our customers is we can now offer a quick turnaround time on these types of repair.
-Usually, allowing for sourcing parts, the repair will be completed within 7-10 days.
-Jobs such as those listed above will have to be left with us, one of the major reasons is we need to test the watch after the repair to make sure it is working correctly for you.
-For example, if we replace a glass of a watch we need to observe the watch to make sure the hands are moving freely over 24 hours.
+For the majority of these repairs we can offer a quick turnaround time.
+Usually, allowing for the sourcing of parts, the repair will be completed within 2 weeks.
+Jobs such as those listed above will need to be left with us – one of the major reasons is to allow us time for testing the watch after repair, ensuring your watch is performing seamlessly.
+For example, if we replace a glass we need to observe the watch to make sure the hands are moving freely over 24 hours.

 Frequently asked questions